chalene/Continuous-Integration-and-Continuous-Delivery-with-EC2-Container/ECS-100-Service_with_EC2_Container/README.md

 1.39.
 Type **workshop-TG** as the name.

 1.40.
-Let other settings default.
+Let other setting default.

 1.41.
 Click **Next: Register Target**.